-$\precsim$ : Action and limit levels are subjected to review especially for wet season.
+$\stackrel{\wedge}{\bowtie}$ : Action and limit levels are subjected to review especially for wet season.

+Freshwater monitoring locations: F UA, F DA, F UB, F DB, F UC, F DC and F Inland Marsh ξ : Water Quality Objectives of the Port Shelter

-Freshwater monitoring locations: F\UA, F\DA, F\UB, F\DB, F\UC, F\DC and F\Inland Marsh As most of the freshwater samples were reported of NH3-N, NO2-N levels below the detection limit of 0.01 mg/L, limit level is set at 0.01 mg/L. Similarly for TP, a limit level of 0.02 mg/L (the detection limit of TP) is imposed. $\xi$ : Water Quality Objectives of the Port Shelter
+As most of the freshwater samples were reported of NH3-N, NO2-N levels below the detection limit of 0.01 mg/L, limit level is set at 0.01 mg/L. Similarly for TP, a limit level of 0.02 mg/L (the detection limit of TP) is imposed.